LIMIT: Learning Interfaces to Maximize Information Transfer: User Study

 For \textit{Haptics} participants again interacted with the $7$-DoF Franka Emika robot arm.
 In this task the robot followed a parameterized trajectory: the robot had a fixed start, but it was up to the user to correct the robot's goal.
 Here state $s$ was the position and orientation of the end-effector.
 The robot knew where the endpoint the trajectory should be: hidden information $\theta$ contained the correct height, yaw, and distance from the person.
 As users physically corrected the robot's trajectory they got haptic feedback from the wrapped display.
 Note that in \textit{Sounds} $\theta$ and $x$ are $1$-dimensional, in \textit{Lights} they are $2$-dimensional, and in \textit{Haptics} they are $3$-dimensional.

 Each task contained multiple interactions.
 At the start of the interaction we reset the environment (i.e., the robot returned to its home position or the human walked to the center of the room).
 The interface then sampled a random $\theta \sim P(\cdot)$ from a uniform prior: this $\theta$ was held constant during the interaction but changed between interactions.
 The interaction lasted multiple timesteps as the human physically guided the robot or walked around the room.
 At the end of the interaction the system revealed the actual $\theta$ back to human: in \textit{Sounds} and \textit{Haptics} the robot arm moved to the correct pose, and in \textit{Lights} the proctor showed the person the correct place to stand.
 The \textit{Sounds} and \textit{Lights} tasks included $10$ interactions, and the \textit{Haptics} task had $5$ interactions.
+Note that the input and output dimensions of each algorithm were changed to accommodate the change in DoF between tasks; all other architectural changes are addressed in Appendix \ref{adx:arch}.

 \p{Participants and Procedure} We recruited $11$ participants ($3$ female, ages $25.5 \pm 5.15$) from the Virginia Tech community.
 Prior to the experiment all participants provided informed written consent consistent with university guidelines (IRB $\#20$-$755$).
 Two of the eleven participants had never interacted with robots before.
 None of these in-person users took part in the online study.